 - Z Is For Moose is funny because we’re watching a toddler (Moose) having a massive tantrum after being left out of a show.

 That said, picture books sometimes appeal to a distinctly adult experience.
-Mr Chicken Goes To Paris relies on the incongruity of seeing a large chicken doing all the typical touristy things in Paris.
-Adults will recognise the type of holiday that is, as well as the tedium of sitting through someone’s photos of it.
+Mr Chicken Goes To Paris relies on the incongruity of a large chicken doing all the typical touristy things in Paris.
+Adults will recognise the type of holiday, as well as the tedium of sitting through someone’s photos of it.
 The story’s interest comes solely from the fact that our tourist is a big chicken.
-This is hat on the dog type humour and in this way, Leigh Hobbs appeals to a dual audience.
+This is hat on the dog type humour and because adults identify with the experience of tourism, Leigh Hobbs appeals to a dual audience.

-By the way, when a story makes a cultural reference to itself, it’s now called a ‘callback‘.
+When a story makes a cultural reference to itself, it’s now called a ‘callback‘.
 This relies on the audience having seen earlier episodes of the show.
 Each Simpsons episode has about 10-20 callback jokes in it, counted separately from other cultural references, which are even more numerous.
+Groups of friends cement friendships by swapping injokes that only those friends would get.
+Callback humour is how you get yourself a fanbase.

 The converse of reference humour would be the non sequitur, a feature of absurdist/surrealist humour.
-In the case of the non sequitur, the audience is exposed to situations they’ve never experienced before themselves.
+The audience is exposed to situations they’ve never experienced before themselves.
 I wonder if this form of humour is not included in The Onion List for the reason that modern audiences don’t find absurdist humour laugh-out-loud funny.
-This is the humour of Edward Lear, Alice In Wonderland, Waiting for Godot… It’s clever, but is it still funny?
+This is the humour of Edward Lear, Alice In Wonderland, Waiting for Godot… It’s clever, it can be interesting, it can highlight important political truths, but is it still funny?
 More recently, works such as A Series of Unfortunate Events and Far Side comics have been described as surrealist, so perhaps surrealism has not died, but evolved.

 4. SHOCK HUMOUR